Those mysterious childrens coffins in Edward IV’s vault….

 (C) “On Friday 30th of July 1813.
 The two coffins which were discovered in the Tomb House in Wolsey’s Chapel in the year 1811 – & were, upon very competent evidence supposed to contain the bodies of the Infant Duke of Bedford and the Princess Elizabeth (sic.), son and daughter to King Edward the 4th, were deposited in a vault (in the presence of the Dean) constructed for the purpose immediately under the stone which bears their names, and adjoining to the tomb of King Edward the 4th, in the North Aisle of St George’s Chapel.”

-St Georges Website can be found by clicking here..
+St Georges Website can be found by clicking here

 If you enjoyed this post you might like

-On the bones in the urn – https://sparkypus.com/2020/05/14/the-bones-in-the-urn-again-a-17th-century-hoax/
+The bones in the urn – a 17th century hoax?